bahmutov/next-update/README.md

 Both *package.json* file and *node_modules* folder are left unchanged, and now you know that you can safely upgrade both libraries to later versions.

+This might not appear like a big deal for a single module that is using popular 3rd party libraries with stable apis only. *next-update* is most useful in the larger development context, where multiple modules are being developed side by side, often by different teams.
+In such situations, checking if an upgrade is possible could be part of the continuous build pipeline.

 ## Install